 Choose Tradovate if: You’re a retail day trader who wants a complete, intuitive platform with competitive commissions.
 You trade from multiple devices and want seamless integration.
 You value simplicity and direct support.

 Choose both if: You’re serious about futures and want to diversify.
-Use Tradovate as your primary retail broker, then maintain a second account through a Rithmic-enabled broker (like Interactive Brokers or Lightspeed) for strategies requiring ultra-low latency or institutional features.
+Use Tradovate as your primary retail broker, then maintain a second account through a Rithmic-enabled broker (such as AMP Futures, Optimus Futures, or EdgeClear) for strategies that need ultra-low latency or institutional features.

 Try TradoxVPS

 Both Rithmic and Tradovate benefit from low-latency infrastructure.
-TradoxVPS offers high-performance VPS hosting specifically optimized for futures trading, with direct connections to CME data centers in Chicago and Polymarket infrastructure in Dublin.
+TradoxVPS offers high-performance VPS hosting optimized for futures trading, with Chicago hosting near the CME’s Aurora data center.

-Our Ryzen 9950X hardware and DDR5 RAM eliminate execution bottlenecks, ensuring your strategies execute at the speed your platform allows.
-Whether you’re running Rithmic APIs or Tradovate’s DOM trading, Chicago or Dublin colocation cuts the last mile of network latency.
+Our Ryzen 9 9950X hardware and DDR5 RAM keep your platform responsive under load, so your strategies execute at the speed your platform and route allow.
+Whether you’re running Rithmic APIs or Tradovate’s DOM, Chicago colocation helps cut the last mile of network latency.

 Frequently Asked Questions

 Yes.
 Many traders use Tradovate as their broker but access alternative execution via Rithmic through a second broker account.
-Low-latency VPS infrastructure like TradoxVPS supports both platforms simultaneously.
+A low-latency VPS like TradoxVPS can support both platforms simultaneously.

-Rithmic has no public pricing – costs vary by broker.
+Rithmic has no public pricing — costs vary by broker (often a small per-contract routing fee plus the broker’s commission and data fees).
 Tradovate offers transparent pricing from $0.09–$1.29 per contract depending on membership tier.
 Rithmic can be cheaper for high-volume traders but requires a broker relationship.

 Not required, but recommended.
-A trading VPS eliminates connection dropouts, ensures 24/7 uptime for automated orders, and reduces slippage.
+A trading VPS helps avoid home-connection dropouts, keeps automated orders running 24/7, and shortens the network path to the exchange.
 Both platforms benefit from Chicago-based infrastructure for CME futures trading.

-Tradovate is more beginner-friendly – it’s a self-contained broker with a clear pricing structure and 40+ built-in tools.
-Rithmic requires accessing through a broker, though they offer a free 14-day simulator trial.
+Tradovate is more beginner-friendly — it’s a self-contained broker with clear pricing and 40+ built-in tools.
+Rithmic requires accessing through a broker, though it offers a free 14-day simulator trial.